 Internationalization is both a process of a goal.
 Students must be on par with other graduates; you know the competition.
-Process because there
+Process because there should be integration in the curriculum. -IRO 6

 Integrating international, intercultural, and local dimensions in the university in terms of instruction and research.
-The university has this vision of being globally competitive, so I think we really had to strengthen our internationalization so in that 3 fold function ofthe university. internationalization should come in.
+The university has this vision of being globally competitive, so I think we really had to strengthen our internationalization so in that 3 fold function of the university, internationalization should come in.
 IRO 7